 What does Materialize do?

-Why not just use your database’s built-in functionality to perform these same computations?
-Because your database often acts as if it’s never been asked that question before, which means it can take a long time to come up with an answer, each and every time you pose the query.
+You might be wondering: why not just use your database’s built-in functionality to perform these same computations?
+Your database often acts as if it’s never been asked that question before, which means it can take a long time to come up with an answer, each and every time you pose the query.

 Materialize instead keeps the results of the queries and incrementally updates them as new data comes in.
-So, rather than recalculating the answer each time it’s asked, Materialize continually updates the answer and gives you the answer’s current state from memory.
+So, rather than recalculating the answer each time it’s asked, Materialize continually updates the answer and gives you the answer’s current state.